Summary of Instructions for Your First Family Visit to the Wizarding World of Harry Potter

 - The signature ride, Harry Potter and the Forbidden Journey, has a 48 inch minimum height requirement

-At Diagon Alley in Universal Studios, Harry Potter and the Escape From Gringotts has a 42″ minimum height
+At Diagon Alley in Universal Studios, Harry Potter and the Escape From Gringotts is also quite intense, and has a 42″ minimum height

 4. Where to Stay at Universal Orlando: